By: Ragnar Blomfelt

 I thank you, Jesus Christ, for dying and rising also for my sake.
 I confess my sins to you and want to receive forgiveness.
 Thank you God my Father that I am now loved by You.
 Thank You for the gift of eternal life.
 And thank You that You now dwell in me through the Holy Spirit and are with me all the days, Amen.

-If you have prayed with a sincere heart, from this moment you can boldly confess that you belong to God.
+If you have prayed with a sincere heart, from that moment you can boldly confess that you are a child of God: But to all who did receive Him, to those who believed in His name, He gave the right to become children of God.
+John 1:12.

 This first tentative step of faith and prayer sets you on the road of life.
 But a road is made for walking.
 The new life of faith requires constant walking.
 Let’s look at what this new life with God means.